sel-hamr/QR-Code-Generator/README.md

 # QR Code Generator

 This project is a QR Code Generator built with React and TypeScript.
-It allows users to generate and download QR codes in multiple sizes for URLs and copy them to the clipboard.
+It allows users to generate and download QR codes in multiple sizes with custom colors.
+Users can also copy the generated QR code to the clipboard.

 ## Table of Contents